nx-lr/protea/readme.md

 The following regular expression denotes all the keywords of the language, including those used for declarations, such as `var`.

-Keywords are grouped into three parts:
+Keywords are grouped into three:

 - expression, or "operator" keywords such as `1 to 10` or `x in arr`;
 - declaration keywords such as `var`, `def` and `elem`;